Back IconBack

 Hamburger (per serving)

-Welcome to Beantown—where the cost of living is 47.1% higher than the national average.
+The cost of living in boston, USA is 48.4% higher than the national average.
 Boston's world-class universities, booming biotech sector, and rich history make it one of the most sought-after cities on the East Coast.
 With Cambridge anchoring leading tech companies and Logan International Airport providing global connectivity, demand for housing and services keeps Boston’s prices well above the US median.

-• Housing costs in Boston are 103% higher than the US average.
-The median home price in Boston, MA, is $829,000, which is significantly higher than the national median of $510,000.
+• The cost of housing in Boston is 103% higher than the US average.
+The average home price in Boston, MA, is $829,000, which is significantly higher than the national median of $510,000.
 If you're buying a new house in Boston, you should set aside 15% to 20% of the home price upfront as down payment.
 Monthly mortgage payments in the city tend to be 35% to 45% higher than the national average.

 • Food prices in Boston are 3% higher than the US median.
 A gallon of milk costs roughly $4.80, compared to $4.30 in Los Angeles and $4.10 in Tampa.
 If you’re a family of four in Boston, account for monthly grocery bills between $1,300 and $1,700.
 A single adult’s grocery bill will typically fall between $450 and $650 per month, depending on how often you dine out.